rust-bio/rust-bio/README.md

 [![Build Status](https://travis-ci.org/johanneskoester/rust-bio.svg?branch=master)](https://travis-ci.org/johanneskoester/rust-bio)

-# Rust-Bio, a rusty bioinformatics library.
+# Rust-Bio, a bioinformatics library for Rust.

 This library provides implementations of many algorithms and data structures that are useful for bioinformatics.